ClickHouse

 statement, or you can specify the columns/expressions by which the table should be ordered.

-Clickhouse modes of operation
+ClickHouse modes of operation

-Conceptually, it may be helpful to view Clickhouse as having three modes of operation: single server, cluster, and Clickhouse Cloud.
+Conceptually, it may be helpful to view ClickHouse as having three modes of operation: single server, cluster, and ClickHouse Cloud.
 SQLMesh supports all three modes.

 Single server mode

 Single server mode is similar to other SQL engines: aside from choosing each table's engine, you do not need to worry about how computations are executed.
-You issue standard SQL commands/queries, and Clickhouse executes them.
+You issue standard SQL commands/queries, and ClickHouse executes them.

 Cluster mode

-Cluster mode allows you to scale your Clickhouse engine to any number of networked servers.
+Cluster mode allows you to scale your ClickHouse engine to any number of networked servers.
 This enables massive workloads, but requires that you specify how computations are executed by the networked servers.

-Clickhouse coordinates the computations on the networked servers with Clickhouse Keeper (it also supports Apache ZooKeeper).
+ClickHouse coordinates the computations on the networked servers with ClickHouse Keeper (it also supports Apache ZooKeeper).

 You specify named virtual clusters of servers in the Keeper configuration, and those clusters provide namespaces for data objects and computations.
 For example, you might include all networked servers in the cluster you name MyCluster